Uniform Commercial Code: UCC articles

 The controversy surrounding with what is now termed the Uniform Computer Information Transactions Act (UCITA) originated in the process of revising Article 2 of the UCC.
 The provisions of what is now UCITA were originally meant to be "Article 2B" on Licenses within a revised Article 2 on Sales.
 As the UCC is the only uniform law that is a joint project of NCCUSL and the ALI, both associations must agree to any revision of the UCC (i.e., the model act; revisions to the law of a particular state only require enactment in that state).
 The proposed final draft of Article 2B met with controversy within the ALI, and as a consequence the ALI did not grant its assent.
 The NCCUSL responded by renaming Article 2B and promulgating it as the UCITA.
-As of October 12, 2004, only Maryland and Virginia have adopted UCITA.
+As of October 12, 2004, only Maryland and Virginia had adopted UCITA.

 The overriding philosophy of the Uniform Commercial Code is to allow people to make the contracts they want, but to fill in any missing provisions where the agreements they make are silent.
-The law also seeks to impose uniformity and streamlining of routine transactions like the processing of checks, notes, and other routine commercial paper.
+The law also seeks to impose uniformity and streamlining of routine transactions such as the processing of checks, notes, and other routine commercial paper.
 The law frequently distinguishes between merchants, who customarily deal in a commodity and are presumed to know well the business they are in, and consumers, who are not.

 The UCC also seeks to discourage the use of legal formalities in making business contracts, in order to allow business to move forward without the intervention of lawyers or the preparation of elaborate documents.
 This last point is perhaps the most questionable part of its underlying philosophy; many in the legal profession have argued that legal formalities discourage litigation by requiring some kind of ritual that provides a clear dividing line that tells people when they have made a final deal over which they could be sued.